Uvaismon/StudentCertifierAPI/README.md

 >
 > ### Fields required
 > - student: username of student account.
 > - certified: A boolean value.
-Fetched only certified certificate numbers if set true, otherwise fetched uncertified certificate number.
+Fetches only certified certificate numbers if set true, otherwise fetches uncertified certificate number.
 >
 > ### Return values
 > Return a list of certificate IDs.
-> - certificate_id: ID of the certificate
+> - certificate_id: ID of the certificates

 > ## ***cert/certificate-verification***
 > Upload a certificate to check the integrity of the certificate.
-> ### Method allowed
+> ### Methods allowed
 > - POST
 >
 > ### Fields required
-> certificate: Certificate pdf file.
+> - certificate: Certificate pdf file.
-> certificate_id: ID of the certificate uploaded.
+> - certificate_id: ID of the certificate uploaded.
 >
 > ### Return value
 > - message: Message denoting if the certificate is valid or not.
-> - result: 1, if the request was successful, 0 otherwise.
+> - result: 1, if the request was successful, otherwise 0.

 > ## ***cert/certificate-details-list-student***
 > Returns a list of certificate details of a given student.
 >
-> ### Method allowed
+> ### Methods allowed
 > - POST
 >
 > ### Fields required
 > - student: username of student account.
 > - certified: A boolean value.
-Fetched only certified certificate numbers if set true, otherwise fetched uncertified certificate number.
+Fetches only certified certificate numbers if set true, otherwise fetches uncertified certificate number.
 >
 > ### Return value
 > Returns a list of json objects.